 “Dahlia Lithwick has been the nation’s best legal commentator for two decades. . .
 With an unparalleled ability to untangle the most complex debates, Lithwick’s analysis of the mechanics and theatrics of the American legal system is unmatched.
 Her dynamism, clarity, and compassion shine through in her columns.”—Hillman Prize for Opinion and Analysis citation

-MSNBC analyst and a senior legal correspondent at Slate, Dahlia Lithwick is one of the nation’s foremost legal commentators and the host of Amicus, Slate’s award-winning biweekly podcast about the law and the Supreme Court.
-Her newest book, Lady Justice, recounts the gripping and heroic story of the women attorneys who fought the racism, sexism, and xenophobia of Donald Trump’s presidency—and won.
+MSNBC analyst and a senior legal correspondent at Slate, Dahlia Lithwick is one of the nation’s foremost legal commentators.
+She is the host of Amicus, Slate’s award-winning biweekly podcast about the law and the Supreme Court, and author of the instant New York Times bestseller Lady Justice, which recounts the gripping and heroic story of the women attorneys who fought the racism, sexism, and xenophobia of Donald Trump’s presidency—and won.

 An urgent and essential chronicle, Lady Justice presents a historical account and perspective on the intersection of feminism, law, and politics during the Trump administration.
 Women lawyers all around the country, independently of each other, sprang into action with a common goal: they would not stand by in the face of injustice, while the Republican party did everything in their power to remake the judiciary in their own conservative image.
 Over the subsequent four years, Lithwick tells galvanizing stories about women who worked tirelessly to hold the line against the most chaotic and malignant presidency in recent history.
 Lady Justice features accounts profiling Sally Yates, Stacey Abrams, Nina Perales, and Brigitte Amiri, among others.